Strathaird – The Isle of Skye’s most enchanting corner

 If you start at Elgol (and do the reverse walk), the view is almost better.
 You have the advantage of seeing the impressive Cullin peaks advancing towards you as you approach Camasurnary beach.
 Please note, the path between Camasurmany and Elgol is very tricky and potentially hazardous.
 Please take extra care.

-Clearance villages (Keppoch, Suisish or Boreraig)
+Clearance or ‘ghost’ villages (Keppoch, Suisish or Boreraig)

 I recommend a visit to a ghost village (forcibly emptied during the notorious highland clearances).
 It can be a profound experience.
-Suisnish or Boreraig are also both stunning coastal walks.
+Suisnish or Boreraig are also stunning coastal walks.

 Kilmarie beach and graveyard